Bolton Zone 7 Water Elevated Storage and Transmission Mains

 Project timeline

-The Bolton Zone 7 Water Elevated Storage and Transmission Main Class EA was started in March 2026.
+The Bolton Zone 7 Water Elevated Storage and Transmission Main Class EA was initiated in February 2026.
+The following is a preliminary summary of key study dates:

 Contact information